 “We are all disappointed to have to pause these wonderful Christmas activities but look forward to the return of the (Hopkinsville Electric System) Parade in traditional fashion and other festivities in 2021,” Brockman said.

 Grand marshals for the 2020 parade — representing the Christian County Health Department and Emergency Management — will serve in that role next year.
 Groups that had registered for the parade will receive a refund.
-Toys already donated as part of the registration fee will be transferred to the Hopkinsville Fire Department’s Christmas for Kids program
+Toys already donated as part of the registration fee will be transferred to the Hopkinsville Fire Department’s Christmas for Kids program.

 Meanwhile, the city is looking for an inspirational person to flip the switch during the ceremonial tree lighting at 6 p.m.
 Dec.
-11. Local residents may nominate someone on Facebook
+11. Local residents may nominate someone on Facebook.

 Hopkinsville’s Christmas parade has been canceled only a handful of times going back nearly 90 years.
 It was on hold for about four years during the Great Depression, again in 1941 because of the attack on Pearl Harbor, and in 1951 for a reason no one seems to recall, Christian County Historian William T. Turner previously told Hoptown Chronicle.

 Jennifer P. Brown is co-founder, publisher and editor of Hoptown Chronicle.
 You can reach her at editor@hoptownchronicle.org.
-She spent 30 years as a reporter and editor at the Kentucky New Era.
-She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+Brown was a reporter and editor at the Kentucky New Era, where she worked for 30 years.
+She is a co-chair of the national advisory board to the Institute for Rural Journalism and Community Issues, governing board past president for the Kentucky Historical Society, and co-founder of the Kentucky Open Government Coalition.
+She serves on the Hopkinsville History Foundation's board.